A day-by-day guide to this week's best online theater and dance

 Joyce Theater: State of Darkness

 The Joyce Theater hosts a continuous rotation of top dance companies from across the country and around the world, and during the shutdown it has shared many archival recordings of full-length productions from artists who have appeared there.
 Now, for the first time, it is streaming performances live from its actual stage.
 Over the course of two weekends, seven excellent dancers perform separate versions of Molissa Fenley’s demanding 35-minute 1988 solo State of Darkness, which is set to Stravinsky’s “Rite of Spring.”
 (Fenley has worked with all of the dancers personally for this project.)
 The performances cost $12 apiece, and remain viewable through November 7.
-Today’s live performers are Ronald K. Brown/Evidence member Annique Roberts at 5pm and performance artist (and 2020 Guggenheim fellow) Shamel Pitts at 8pm.
+The final performer is New Yorker City Ballet’s Sara Mearns today.

 Sunday 8pm EDT / 1am BST (live only)

 Seth Rudetsky’s intimate chat-and-sing series at the Art House in Provincetown has drawn top Broadway stars to the tip of the Cape for nearly a decade.
 He knows exactly what stories and songs people need to hear from each of his A-list guests, and now he brings the magic online in a weekly series that uses a new approach to sound design to make it possible to accompany his guests in real time.
-Joining him is the single-named, multitalented LaChanze, who is widely beloved in the Broadway world for her performances in musicals including Once on This Island, The Color Purple and If/Then.
+Joining him is the versatile Beth Malone, who originated the role of June Carter Cash in the short-lived musical Ring of Fire before finding a butch niche as cartoonist Alison Brechtel in Broadway's Tony-winning Fun Home.
 Virtual tickets cost $25; tonight's live edition will be recorded and rerun tomorrow at 3pm.

 Brian Nash